-This vital platform has been fueled by the use of cryptocurrency like Bitcoin which is the golden gate for the cybercriminals to enter heaven.
+This vital platform has been fuelled by the use of cryptocurrency like Bitcoin which is the golden gate for cybercriminals to enter heaven.

 Earlier, snatching of a bulky wallet was enough but now criminals are targeting the mass of credit cards, personal information, and other sensitive data by implementing a deadly attack named Ransomware.